Winterizing Your Tiny Home

 Protecting the Water Supply and Plumbing

 Water systems are the most vulnerable part of any tiny home in winter.
+Break it down by zone:

 • Use a heated or insulated RV water hose